Do Fidget Toys Help You Focus?

 Fidgeting, like any word that you look at for too long, can begin to lose its meaning.

-While fidgeting means to make small movements (sometimes through nervousness or impatience), how you personally fidget might look very different from how someone else fidgets - or what you fidget with.
+While fidgeting means to make small movements (sometimes through nervousness or impatience), how you personally fidget might look very different from how someone else fidgets -- or what you fidget with.
 And this is especially true for adults and their fidget toys, as fidgeting is supposed to be something you "grow out of" as you get older.
 Fidgeting, so says the logic, is kid stuff.

 An article by Meredith Melnick for HuffPost’s Ask Healthy Living shares research about a few potential theories:

 - Sometimes fidgeting is involved in preparing to speak.
 That applies to kids in school, but also to adults at work.
 While many kids can keep to themselves, adults have to speak to other adults.
 Given that the same brain areas are involved in both speech and movement, there could be a connection between the two that results in fidgeting before speaking.
 A fidget toy like Fidget Cube or cool metal fidget spinners keeps nervous hands distracted and lets you focus on what you're saying, as well as who you're saying it to.

 Common items used for fidgeting